Warm Scarves and an Autumn Adventure

 I recently took my friends-and-photographers Rose and Julien to one of my favourite walks near Galashiels- the walk from Yair up to the Three Brethren on part of the Southern Upland Way.
 We had a beautiful crisp cold morning, with blue sky, and a very happy dog running all over the place!

-The Autumn colours at beautiful at the moment, especially when the light is good, and we found some perfect red and white toadstools, beautiful glistening red berries, and flame coloured larch trees.
+The warm Autumn colours at beautiful at the moment, especially when the light is good, and we found some perfect red and white toadstools, beautiful glistening red berries, and flame coloured larch trees.

 Red Toadstool in the Scottish Borders.jpg